aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 - go to Firewall Polices in AWS VPC console and select `network-firewall-policy-<ProjectName>` policy.
 Edit the `domain-deny-<ProjectName>` stateful rule group and add `.github.com` to the domain list field:

-![Firewall policy rule group](design/firewall-policy-rule-group-setup.png)
+![Firewall policy rule group](design/firewall-policy-rule-group-setup.png) Check that the Action is set to `Deny`.

 Now the domain name `.github.com` is on the deny-list.
 Any inbound our outbound traffic from this domain will be dropped.